priteshrnandgaonkar/priteshrnandgaonkar.github.io/about.md

 permalink: /about/
 ---

-I am a tech enthusiast.
-I am an iOS developer in the day and machine learning enthusiast at night.
+I am interested in iOS development and Machine Learning.

 Available for hire!